dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 The `{ASSEMBLY NAME}` placeholder is the name of the assembly.
 The `.dll` file extension is required.

 Include one `BlazorWebAssemblyLazyLoad` item for each assembly.
-If an assembly has dependencies, they must also be marked for lazy loading.
+If an assembly has dependencies, include a `BlazorWebAssemblyLazyLoad` entry for each dependency.

 ## `Router` component configuration

-A framework-provided singleton service is available for loading assemblies, <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader>.
+The Blazor framework automatically registers a singleton service for lazy loading assemblies in client-side Blazor WebAssembly apps&dagger;, <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader>.
 The <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader.LoadAssembliesAsync%2A?displayProperty=nameWithType> method:

 * Uses [JS interop](xref:blazor/js-interop/call-dotnet-from-javascript) to fetch assemblies via a network call.
 * Loads assemblies into the runtime executing on WebAssembly in the browser.

+&dagger;Guidance for *hosted* Blazor WebAssembly solutions is covered in the [Lazy load assemblies in a hosted Blazor WebAssembly solution](#lazy-load-assemblies-in-a-hosted-blazor-webassembly-solution) section.

 Blazor's <xref:Microsoft.AspNetCore.Components.Routing.Router> component designates the assemblies that Blazor searches for routable components and is also responsible for rendering the component for the route where the user navigates.
 The <xref:Microsoft.AspNetCore.Components.Routing.Router> component's [`OnNavigateAsync` method](xref:blazor/fundamentals/routing#handle-asynchronous-navigation-events-with-onnavigateasync) is used in conjunction with lazy loading to load the correct assemblies for endpoints that a user requests.

-Logic is implemented inside <xref:Microsoft.AspNetCore.Components.Routing.Router.OnNavigateAsync> determines the assemblies to load with <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader>.
-Options include:
+Logic is implemented inside <xref:Microsoft.AspNetCore.Components.Routing.Router.OnNavigateAsync> to determine the assemblies to load with <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader>.
+Options for how to structure the logic include:

 * Conditional checks inside the <xref:Microsoft.AspNetCore.Components.Routing.Router.OnNavigateAsync> method.
 * A lookup table that maps routes to assembly names, either injected into the component or implemented within the [`@code`](xref:mvc/views/razor#code) block.